-This will help to improve our understanding of the mechanisms that lead to retinopathy and lay the foundation for a retinopathy tissue bank that will, in the long run, become a valuable resource for research in this area.
+Professor Marcus Fruttiger and his team will collect and study eyes donated by people with diabetic retinopathy after their death.
+This will help to improve our understanding of what leads to retinopathy and lay the foundation for a retinopathy tissue bank that will, in the long run, become a valuable resource for research in this area.

 Background to research

-It is assumed that, over time, high blood glucose levels damage the blood vessels in the retina at the back of the eye.
-However, further research is necessary to help us understand the effects of diabetes on other components of the retina.
+Diabetes-related retinopathy is a complication of long-term diabetes and the leading cause of blindness amongst people of working age.
+The treatment options for retinopathy are limited because we don’t fully understand how the condition develops.
+It’s assumed that, over time, high blood glucose levels damage the blood vessels in the retina (the light-sensitive area at the back of the eye).
+However, we need further research to help us understand the effects of diabetes on other parts of the retina.

 Potential benefit to people with diabetes